richafnu/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

 When a post in Viva Engage matches a keyword, the person listed in the recipient field receives an email.
 The subject of the email gives context on the monitored keyword along with the community/storyline conversation where it's detected in Engage.

-The body of the email also provides further context on the detected conversation.Improvements to the email template and user experience include:
+The body of the email also provides further context on the detected conversation.
+Improvements to the email template and user experience include:

 - **Public community or storyline conversations detected with keywords**: the email body contains the conversation, and any associated replies along with the name of the community/storyline.